-This document expresses some thoughts which have been rolling around my mind since 1980 when I rekindled by original interest in biology.
-At that time, I was a computer technologist who had recently decided that a career in software might offer more stability than one in hardware.
+This document expresses some thoughts which have been rolling around my mind since 1980 when I rekindled my interest in biology.
+At that time, I was a computer technologist who had recently decided that a career in software design might offer more stability than one in hardware maintenance.
 That same year I stumbled upon "The Eighth Day of Creation" in a Toronto book store when something clicked in my head.
-This webpage will be successful if I can light a similar spark in at least one other person.
+This web-page will be successful only if I can light a similar spark in at least one other person.
+Enjoy!

 |1998-01-23||original web page.
 Be sure to visit the first page at: genes as technology #1|

 |2004-10-31||added links to https://en.wikipedia.org (an open-source encyclopedia)|